KDE/kube/docs/design.md

 This allows the account to retrieve configruation data on a property-by-property basis i.e. from Sink or a local config file.

 ### Accounts-Plugin
-The account is supplied as a kpackage based plugin.
+The account is supplied as a plugin.
 The plugin is loaded into kube directly from QML.
 The plugin registers it's configuration controller and potentially actions.

 Note: We could have a plugin mechanism that discovers account-plugins should that become necessary at some point.